Arrano beltza

 The arrano beltza (Basque, 'black eagle'; it is also the Basque name of the golden eagle, Aquila chrysaetos) is an ancient Basque and Navarre symbol depicting a black heraldic eagle upon a yellow background.
 Today, it is mostly used by Basque nationalists as a symbol of sovereignty and independence.

 History

 The black eagle was originally the seal of King Sancho VII of Navarre but was later attributed to Sancho III of Navarre who, when incorporating Aragon and Castile, had under his crown all the territories of Basque culture and language, including those traditionally Castilian, since his kingdom reached from Galicia to Ribagorça.
 From a Basque nationalist interpretation, the rule of Sancho III constitutes a historical precedent for the aspirations of the unification of the Basque-speaking territories under one independent State.
 From a Spanish perspective, it is one of the first attempts at forming a unified Spain.

 Note that the flag is a modern interpretation of the seal.

-There are no known flags prior to the 18th century when Father Isla describes a crimson flag with the chains and crown of the modern coat-of-arms.
+There are no known flags prior to the 18th century when José Francisco de Isla describes a crimson flag with the chains and crown of the modern coat-of-arms.